RTDLM/PyTDLM/paper.md

 **TDLM** includes utility functions to check, format and generate the inputs data and help to calibrate the trip distribution laws.

+# Acknowledgements

+This work was supported by the Institute of Computing and Data Sciences (Project ESTIMIA) and the French National Research Agency (Project MOSIS, ANR-24-CE38-5528).

 # References